Best Winter Hikes In California

 It’s impossible to mention all the beautiful places.
 Even if we only talk about places in and near the San Francisco Bay Area where we hiked the most during winter time.
 Would you add anything to our list?
 Don’t hesitate to share it!

 We don’t think we need to tell you how to dress up on a cool winter day.
 But we have some suggestions that can make your hikes in California more enjoyable in the winter:

-- A pair of comfortable waterproof hiking boots: footwear is the most important thing when you go hiking!
-We prefer those hiking shoes that support our ankles, too – like this one for men, this one for women -, but the downside is that they are a bit heavier, too.
-Since winter is the rainy season in California, make sure they are waterproof.
+- A pair of comfortable waterproof hiking boots: that’s the most important thing when you go hiking!
+We prefer those types that support our ankles, too – like this one for men, this one for women -, but the downside is that they are a bit heavier, too.
+Well, to each his own (and we are strong, anyway 😀 ).

 - Windbreaker: no matter the season, the ocean coast can be quite windy.
 An easily packable windbreaker is always useful, and if it’s waterproof, as well, even better.